Editor’s Note

 Prosecutorial Record

-A search of MiCOURT records for Jeffrey Vega in Livingston County returns no criminal case associated with the concealment of the vehicle used in the death of Ambrose Ian Sullivan.
-No charge of accessory after the fact, obstruction of justice, or any related offense appears in the public record.
-The Livingston County Prosecutor’s Office charged David Michael Vega.
+MiCOURT records for Jeffrey Vega in Livingston County return no criminal case associated with the concealment of the vehicle used in the death of Ambrose Ian Sullivan.
 Jeffrey Vega was not charged.
-No public explanation for that decision has been documented in any available court filing or press account reviewed for this report.
+No public explanation for that decision appears in any available court filing or press account.
+The gap between what Michigan law permits and what Livingston County prosecutors pursued is documented.
+The reason for that gap is not.

 The Vega Family’s Political Operation